 The course is designed for students who have a strong interest in entrepreneurship, innovation, technology, or design and wish to participate in a dynamic cross-cultural learning experience.

 This class can be applied to the Entrepreneurship concentration.

 Open to students who are halfway through their graduate program and have completed pre-requisite requirements.

 Student must be, and remain, in good academic standing with the college for duration of the course.

 Student must be in good standing with the Office of Community Standards by time of travel.

-Students will be housed in a 4 star hotel, single rooms, walking distance to Stockholm School of Economics (SSE).
+Students will be housed in a 4 star hotel, single rooms, walking distance to Stockholm School of Economics (SSES).
 The program fee covers the cost of single room accommodations.